 - Kings and queens in Egypt were called pharaohs.
 Egyptians believed that pharaohs were gods, and that Horus – the god of the sky (who had a falcon’s head) – gave them power.

 - When pharaohs died, they would be buried in decorated tombs.
 These tombs would sometimes be inside a pyramid, which has four faces shaped like triangles.

 - The largest pyramid in Egypt is the Great Pyramid of Giza, which today is 138.8 metres tall.
 It might have taken more than 20 years to build!
 It was a tomb for King Khufu.

 - Sometimes pharaohs weren’t buried in pyramids.
 This happened with King Tutankhamen (also called King Tut, for short), who died when he was very young.
 There wasn’t time to build him a pyramid, so they made a tomb for him in the Valley of the Kings.

 - Tombs would be covered by a decorated stone called a stela – it had information about the person buried inside.

 - Some Egyptian gods had animal heads, which would have something to do with the certain kind of power that the god had.
 For instance, the god Khnum had the head of a ram, because he was a mighty fighter.
-Horus had a falcon’s head, and was the god of the sky.
+Horus, who had a falcon’s head, was the god of the sky.